• Skip to main content

 Very!
 Many restaurants have patios that welcome dogs (like OHSO and Hash Kitchen), and popular trails like Lost Dog Wash are great for leashed pets.
 Chaparral Park even has a large off-leash dog park.

 Scottsdale is car-dependent, with well-maintained roads and generally manageable traffic except at peak hours.
 Proximity to major highways such as Loop 101, State Route 51 and 202 is key.
 Downtown Scottsdale and central Phoenix offer the most walkable lifestyles.
+Currently, Scottsdale and Greater Phoenix have some significant highway construction projects underway, so you will need to account for that when planning out your day.

 Winters are mild (60s–70s °F), and summers are extremely hot, sometimes exceeding 110°F. The dry desert climate makes heat a bit more tolerable, and robust air conditioning is standard in homes and businesses.
 During the warmer months, residents shift outdoor activities to mornings and evenings and use sunscreen and hydration strategies.